 (n) excess subcutaneous brisket fat to within 1 cm but no closer than 1 cm of the underlying muscle at the midline, by a knife cut at 90 degrees to the midline sawn surface.

+[Clause 2 inserted in Gazette 27 May 1988 p.
+1796.]

 3. Sheep

 A sheepmeat carcase is the body of a slaughtered ovine animal after —